PolymeshAssociation/polymesh-private-dev-env/README.md

 local     docker_pp-vault-volume
 ```

 In case you want to start from scratch, you need to stop the containers and remove these volumes.
-Be careful as this will remove all conatiners and anonymous volumes associated with them.
-Make sure you know

 ```sh
 docker compose down